globus/globus-timer-cli/pypi/README.md

 operations as the example above would look like:

 ```
+# This is my items file
-~/file1.txt ~/new_file1.txt false
+~/file1.txt, ~/new_file1.txt, false
-~/file2.txt ~/new_file2.txt false
+~/file2.txt, ~/new_file2.txt, false
 ```

-If this file was named `transfer_items.txt` it would be specified with the parameter:
+If this file was named `transfer_items.csv` it would be specified with the parameter:

 ```
---items-file transfer_items.txt
+--items-file transfer_items.csv
 ```

+Note that this is a CSV file.
+The individual parts of the item are separated with commas, and lines starting with a `#` are considered to be comments and are not processed as items for the transfer job.

 ## Monitoring and Controlling Submitted jobs